notsanjaykapoor/notme-cube/readme.md

 make dev
 ```

+#### Distributed Queues

+I have encountered the following problem a few times - you have a very dynamic workload that varies greatly during the day and want distributed queues to handle those peak workloads efficiently.
+Kubernetes and Kafka are really incredible tools and I have used them often.
+I have also seen some pretty decent size cloud bills.

+This distributed queue solution uses lower cost vps providers (e.g. Hetzner), Nats (a wonderful networking library), and Postgres queues to implement a solution that can distribute workloads across multiple machines and auto scale those machines as necessary.

 #### Password Manager

 The password interface uses the [pass](https://www.passwordstore.org/) tool to store passwords in gpg encrypted files.
 The password user interface enables creating new passwords and showing existing passwords: